lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 However, real-world experiments revealed an important problem:

-> Strong performance on a laboratory benchmark did not automatically transfer to mobile recordings and real-world spoofing conditions.
+> Strong performance on a laboratory benchmark did not automatically transfer to mobile recordings and realistic spoofing conditions.

-This finding changed the project.
+This finding changed the direction of the project.

-Instead of treating the CNN prediction as the final answer, the current system treats the model score as **one piece of acoustic evidence** and combines it with:
+Instead of treating the CNN prediction as a final answer, the current system treats the model score as **one piece of acoustic evidence** and combines it with:

 ```text
 Acoustic Evidence